EstherAlo/DAREY.IO-Projects/Project10/Project10.md

 ![pic6](./images/pic6.png)

-- created a cron assignment so that the certificate will automatically renew each time it expires by executing this command:
+- Created a cron assignment so that the certificate will automatically renew each time it expires by executing this command:

 ```